iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/instance_history.md

             }

 ### List all Instances [GET]
-Get a list of your instances created under the specific provider/identity.
+Get a list of all the instances the user has created.

 + Response 200 (application/json)